EN

 CJEU stated that the technicians’ travel time between home and work was to be included in the daily working hours.

-The court attached great importance to the fact that the travel time was a necessity for the workers to carry out their duties.
+The court emphasized the necessity of travel time for the workers to carry out their duties.
 As the customers were located all over the country, the technicians could not decide the distance to the workplace.

 Furthermore, the court attached importance to the fact that the technicians were subjects to the company’s directions and instructions during transportation.
 Consequently, the technicians should be considered as being at work during travel time to and from the first and the last client.